How to Train a Small Dog Not to Run Away: Picking up and Holding a Reluctant Small Dog

 Of course, this problem can be annoying, but what's worse - quite dangerous.

-Being able to reach for and pick up/attach a leash to your dog any time, any place, will let you keep him safe: whether a kid is unexpectedly rushing towards him, a bigger dog is off-leash during your walk or you want to keep your dog from stepping into glass shards.
+Being able to reach for and pick up/attach a leash to your dog any time, any place, will let you keep him safe: whether a kid is unexpectedly rushing towards him, a bigger dog is off-leash during your walk, when your dog dashes out the door, or if you want to keep your dog from stepping into glass shards.

 When You Notice this Behavior in Very Young Puppies